The Advent Militia arrive at Mossley.

 They went into the office and sat around a desk.
 “Go and take your break,” the mayor said to the guard.

-After the guard had left the captain spoke.
+After the guard had left the lieutenant spoke.
 “I hear that you are having trouble with a gang of raiders called The Vialians, is that right?”

 “We were,” Morgan interrupted.
 “But they have been dealt with.”